CountyEthics

 Crag Considerations

-• Dow Crag's extensive seepage lines will be heavily charged after 211mm of rain in the past 28 days, with water weeping across many routes — particularly on the lower buttresses and gully lines between pillars.
+• Dow Crag's extensive seepage lines will be running heavily after 234mm in the past 28 days; even normally dry routes on the main buttresses will have water streaming down them.

 Warnings 3